zukunft/zukunft.com/docs/code_functions_all.md

             hp
     \-- load_sql_by_phr_single - section for function load_sql_by_phr_single is expected to be load sql in /value/value_
             list.php
-    \-- load_phrases - section for function load_phrases is expected to be load in /value/value_list.php
     \-- load_names_related - section for function load_names_related is expected to be load in /value/value_list.php
     \-- add_value_direct - section for function add_value_direct not yet defined that it should be modify in /value/valu e_list.php